Tenset Price Reaches $0.34 on Exchanges (10SET)

 Tenset Token Profile

-10SET is a token.
-It was first traded on January 30th, 2021.
-Tenset’s total supply is 156,372,047 tokens and its circulating supply is 38,804,525 tokens.
+Tenset (10SET) is a token.
+It launched on January 30th, 2021.
+Tenset’s total supply is 156,369,821 tokens and its circulating supply is 38,810,490 tokens.
+The official website for Tenset is tenset.io.
 Tenset’s official Twitter account is @tenset_io and its Facebook page is accessible here.
-The official website for Tenset is tenset.io.
 The official message board for Tenset is www.linkedin.com/company/tenset.

 10SET is a deflationary token based on the BNB chain.
 This utility token powers the diverse Tenset ecosystem acting as the native currency for all services.
 This includes access to the Tenset launchpad, Infinity Airdrop platform, and NFT Marketplace.
 To participate in launches users need to buy 10SET tokens and lock them from their private wallet.
 The supply of 10SET token is actively burned to reduce total supply.”

-It is usually not possible to purchase alternative cryptocurrencies such as Tenset directly using U.S. dollars.
-Investors seeking to acquire Tenset should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tenset using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Tenset directly using U.S. dollars.
+Investors seeking to acquire Tenset should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Tenset using one of the exchanges listed above.

 Receive News & Updates for Tenset Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tenset and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.